 PARENTS-You are responsible for the safety of your children.
 Please supervise their activities while enjoying the swimming pool, playground, hiking trails and other facilities.
 Please observe posted pool rules to ensure a safe and enjoyable visit.

 Open in the summer season in the pool complex, the snackbar offers hamburgers, hotdogs, pizza, French fries, soda, slushies, ice cream, candy and other summer fare.
 It is open noon to 6 p.m.
 Monday through Friday and 11 a.m. to 7 p.m. on Saturday and Sunday.

 Please wear your personal flotation devices while boating.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Fishing: The 75-acre Stephen Foster Lake provides habitat for perch, bass, bluegill and crappie.
-On the west shore of the lake is an angler's area that features a parking lot and easy access to the lake for shore fishing.
+On the west shore of the lake is an ADA accessible angler's area that features a parking lot and easy access to the lake for shore fishing.
 Ice fishing is permitted.
 For your safety, be sure the ice is at least four inches thick and carry safety equipment.
-All Pennsylvania Fish and Boat Commission seasons, rules and regulations apply.

 Hunting and Firearms: About 1,100 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, rabbit, grouse, pheasant and squirrel.
 Hunting is permitted on adjacent State Game Land 289.